 - Time Life Music and any other sales pitch for music compilations, subscription or stand-alone.

 - Progressive Auto Insurance subverts this: Kenny Mayne declares, "Operators are not standing by."
 When an operator contradicts him, he replies that, first, they aren't operators but "trained professionals", and second, they're all in chairs: "Trained professionals are seated comfortably."

 - Parodied as far back as the 1940's by radio satirists Bob & Ray, who turned a sponsor's real commercials into a series of spectacularly unsuccessful efforts to 'make a simple phone call' to contact the 'trained operators' who were, according to the copy, standing by to sign customers up for a free trial TV set.
 "No, no, they mean we'll be out at what time's convenient to us, pal.
 Yeah, they don't say that, do they?"

-- Also parodied in The Simpsons, where this trope is used in an advertisement Homer sees.
+- Also parodied in The Simpsons episode "Radio Bart."
+Homer sees an advertisement for the Superstar Celebrity Microphone (similar to the Ronco microphones that could tap into local AM radio systems).
 Homer, convinced that his time for buying the product is running out, hastily calls and asks if there are any left.
 The operator there replies "Yeah, a couple."
-The camera then pans out to reveal that the warehouse is, in fact, full of the product.
+The camera then pans out to reveal that the warehouse is, in fact, full of unsold microphones.